AndriyLazorenko/Lipschitz-bandits-experiment/README.md

-# Lipshitz-bandits experiments
+## Function optimization experiments

-### A testbed for function optimization on an interval
+### A testbed for function optimization on an interval (R1) and a testbed for function optimization in R2

 ### Usage